2008 United States House of Representatives elections in Indiana: District 8

 This district has been nicknamed the "Bloody Eighth" because of a series of hard-fought tight campaigns and political reversals.
 It ousted six incumbents from 1966 to 1982.
 The election in 1984 was so close that it was decided in Congress.
 In 2000, a New York Times reporter said of the district: "With a populist streak and a conservative bent, this district does not cotton to country-club Republicans or to social-engineering liberals," and also said "More than 95 percent white and about 41 percent rural, the region shares much of the flavor of the Bible Belt."
 Evansville and Terre Haute are located within its limits and was represented by Democrat Brad Ellsworth.
-CQ Politics forecast the race as Safe Democratic.